Gaza war protests in New Zealand: August-September

+October- December

 On 2 October, 30 pro-Palestine protesters gathered outside Foreign Minister Winston Peter's house in Auckland to express support for the Global Sumud Flotilla, which included three New Zealand participants.
 On 3 October, a crowd of pro-Palestinian protesters gathered outside the port facilities at Port Chalmers during Peters and Resources Management Minister Shane Jones's visit to mark the opening of Port Otago's new rail siding.
 The protesters condemned Peters' decision as Foreign Minister not to recognise Palestinian statehood and accused him of complicity in the alleged Gaza genocide.
 On 6 October, a 29-year-old man damaged a window at Peter's home with a crowbar.
 The following day, the man turned himself in to the police, who charged him with burglary.
 The attack on Peters' home was condemned by Prime Minister Luxon, Labour leader Chris Hipkins and Green Party co-leader Chlöe Swarbrick.
 In response, Peters accused Swarbrick of inciting violence and vandalism through her criticism of the Government's policies towards Israel-Palestine.
 On 7 October, telecommunications company One NZ terminated the contract of an actor who had shared Peters' street address online.

 On 8 October, over 100 pro-Palestinian protesters affiliated with Peace Action Ōtautahi attempted to disrupt the New Zealand Aerospace Summit 2025 at Christchurch's Te Pae Convention Centre.
-The group was protesting the New Zealand aerospace industry's relationship with the United States Armed Forces, the Israeli Defense Forces and international weapons companies.
+The group was protesting the New Zealand aerospace industry's relationship with the United States Armed Forces, the Israel Defense Forces and international weapons companies.
 Activists chained themselves to doorways in an attempt to prevent the conference from taking place.
 In response, Police arrested 22 protesters.